 Like every piece of software, iOS has its own themes that set it apart from the rest.
 If you want your product to topple the charts on the Apple App Store, these are the themes that you need to take into account:

 Throughout the app, everything is legible, clean, symmetrical, and organized.
-Each function serves a purpose, and each function is easy to navigate to.
+Each function serves a purpose, and each function is easy to navigate.
 There should be no ambiguities regarding app functionality.
-Use of space, color, graphics, and interface elements help stage important content.
+The use of space, color, graphics, and interface elements help stage important content.

-Interface that submits not fights back.
+An interface that submits does not fight back.
 The user is in control.
-This isn’t a “Tesla take the wheel situation,” give the user control of what they came for.
+This isn’t a “Tesla takes the wheel situation,” giving the user control of what they came for.
 Gradients, intense shadowing, and frames, 9 times out of 10, distract the user from what’s important and fail to even perform what they were set to today which was look pretty.

 Your users want the ability to use the app in any context. iOS is one, but Apple devices are many.
 And your device respects how you hold it; turning it to the side doesn’t mean your head must also follow at 90 degrees, the device is kind enough to flip the image on the screen for you.

 Be sure to take into account these dimensions when you’re designing elements and laying them out.

 Buttons are the name of the game here; they initiate actions and can be represented in the form of text or a simple symbol.
 Fortunately, Apple includes a number of ready-to-go commands for most cases if you’re not up for designing them yourself.